What are the Different Types of Bathroom Mirror?

 Moving on from this, though, can you imagine not having a mirror?
-It helps when brushing your teeth, having a wash, fixing your hair as well as primping and preening.
+It helps when brushing your teeth, having a wash, and fixing your hair.
 It’s vital to every bathroom.

 Can I use a regular mirror in the bathroom?

-You can, however, it depends on the use of your bathroom and how much steam or humidity is created during daily use.
+You can, however, it depends on how often your bathroom is used and how much steam or humidity is created during daily use.

 Bathrooms, particularly those with a shower, will be humid and develop a considerable amount of steam which can damage a mirror over time if it is not moisture-resistant.
-Therefore, the frame of a regular mirror can deteriorate along with the mirror itself.
+When used in a bathroom, the frame of a regular mirror can deteriorate along with the mirror itself.

 What size should a bathroom mirror be?